Report Brief

 These are the easiest “no” reasons to remove from your Airflow Data Engineer story.

-• Listing tools without decisions or evidence on reliability push.
+• Listing tools without decisions or evidence on data model changes.

 • Tool lists without ownership stories (incidents, backfills, migrations).